 Aparupa is a wildlife photographer from Kolkata.
 She specialises in capturing the rich birdlife of her native India.
 Other animals do appear in her work, but birds are her primary focus.

 She has a soft and dream-like photography style.
-The colours are deep pastels, and the bokeh brings a subtle richness.
+The colors are deep pastels, and the bokeh brings a subtle richness.

 The subjects and atmosphere transport you to India.
 Without leaving your seat, you’re taken to a distant and exotic world.